 All of the Nessy programmes were designed for dyslexic students between 5 and 16 years old, but after it was discovered that they were effective for teaching all students to read, they began to be used as general phonics and structured literacy-based curriculum.
 The organisation have school specialists who can help teachers with the effective deployment of the platform.
 As well as offering a free trial, the website also has a range of free educational resourcesthat schools can utilise.

-Infographic showing Nessy's structured literacy process: multi-sensory activities, syllabification games, personalized word lists, game-based engagement, leading to rapid reading and spelling progress.
+Infographic showing Nessy's structured literacy process: multi-sensory activities, syllabification games, personalised word lists, game-based engagement, leading to rapid reading and spelling progress.

 Nessy's Literacy Flow